Skip to Content

 2. Respect the hosts’ seating arrangements

-One of the single worst things you when dining with the French is putting your elbows on the table and/or resting your head in your hands.
-This is probably the single biggest faux pas at a French table.
+One of the biggest faux pas is putting your elbows on the table or resting your head in your hands.
+It signals boredom or poor upbringing — and the French notice.

 4. Don’t bite directly into the bread